bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Well David's just like gonna...
 He's happy to accept a payment of two bitcoins from Carol, but he just wants to do a PayJoin with it, maybe he's got BTC pay server, he doesn't want to do all this rubbish, you know.
 He doesn't care about the rest of the tree, what do we do?

-Audience: I mean with PayJoin you have a pre-signed single user transaction.
+[Audience]: I mean with PayJoin you have a pre-signed single user transaction.

-Adam Gibson: Yeah, but that wouldn't help stop the double spend problem we're talking about.
+Yeah, but that wouldn't help stop the double spend problem we're talking about.
 Remember it's delayed, right?

-Audience: But if it's a high fee?
+[Audience]: But if it's a high fee?
 No, but he could double spend it with a high fee.
-Adam Gibson continues ...

 No, don't do that.
 That's wrong, that's terrible.
 Well, it's on the diagram.

 ### Time Lock to mitigate double spending

 Time lock back out, right?
-It's there.
-Yeah.
-Yeah.
-Like in the previous diagram, if you have a promise UTXO, you have to put some kind of back out before it to make sure that if the guy double spends it, then at the very least we can assure that the people involved in this CoinJoin XT structure are going to get back the money that they had to start with, they don't lose any money.
+It's there, Like in the previous diagram, if you have a promise UTXO, you have to put some kind of back out before it to make sure that if the guy double spends it, then at the very least we can assure that the people involved in this CoinJoin XT structure are going to get back the money that they had to start with, they don't lose any money.
 Now of course that's not quite good enough because would you go to all this trouble and then just have somebody just, that's annoying right?
 Well you can address that with several ways.
 For example here(2.5_D red line) he's kind of, it's kind of addressed by the fact he's receiving money.